bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WindSensorTimeConstant_3YkJfutNT0ZxbhQGapL4BS/Documentation.md

-Indicate the time constant of the anemometrograph that defines its response time.
+Indicates the time constant of the wind sensor that defines its response time.